-The Proof Key for Code Exchange (PKCE, pronounced pixie) extension describes a technique for public clients to mitigate the threat of having the authorization code intercepted.
-The technique involves the client first creating a secret, and then using that secret again when exchanging the authorization code for an access token.
+Proof Key for Code Exchange (abbreviated PKCE, pronounced “pixie”) is an extension to the authorization code flow to prevent CSRF and authorization code injection attacks.
+The technique involves the client first creating a secret on each authorization request, and then using that secret again when exchanging the authorization code for an access token.
 This way if the code is intercepted, it will not be useful since the token request relies on the initial secret.

 The full spec is available as RFC7636.
 We’ll cover a summary of the protocol below.